XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Methodology

 \subsubsection{Software}

-The AR processing pipeline is developed in Unity using the Meta XR SDK, which provides access to the headset’s motion, gaze, hand, and facial tracking modules.
-These features are encoded and transmitted to the server using two custom scripts.
-The robot operates under a ROS architecture, where each onboard sensor publishes synchronized messages that are forwarded to the server by three TCP nodes.
-The server performs multimodal fusion, runs Agentic AI modules, and returns predicted trajectories or control commands rendered or executed in XR-DT.
+The XR-DT processing pipeline is developed in the Unity game engine using the Meta XR SDK, which provides access to the headset's motion, gaze, hand, and facial tracking modules.
+These features are encoded and transmitted to the server using custom communication scripts.
+The robot operates under a ROS architecture, where each onboard sensor publishes synchronized messages that are forwarded to the server via dedicated TCP nodes.